NEAR-Edu/welcome-track/docs/developers/04-protocol/01-accounts.md

+---
+title: Accounts
+---

 On-chain transactions represent a change to some portion of the state of the blockchain.
 Every account comprises a portion of the state.
-The state contains information like balances, [code](/Developers/Protocol/Smart%20Contracts), [access keys](/Developers/Protocol/Access%20Keys), and [smart contract storage](/Developers/Protocol/Storage).
+The state contains information like balances, [code](/developers/protocol/smart-contracts), [access keys](/developers/protocol/access-keys), and [smart contract storage](/developers/protocol/storage).

 ## Account Identifiers